 Like us on Facebook

-In this time of adjustment, it is important to know that it is normal to feel challenged.
-Realize that study abroad changes a person, reorienting his or her reality in ways that are often unknown or unrecognized until s/he returns to find what once was familiar is no longer.
-It is, however, the return and the consequent reflection, where students often undergo the greatest transformation, finding meaning and relevance in their experience.
+In this time of adjustment, it is important to know it is normal to feel challenged.
+Realize that study abroad changes a person, reorienting his or her reality in ways often unknown or unrecognized until s/he returns to find what once was familiar is no longer.
+It is, however, the return and the reflection, where students often undergo the greatest transformation, finding meaning and relevance in their experience.

 Here are some resources that may be useful in coping with your readjustment: